adamparker75/Ref_Report/README.md

 3. Fill in all the text fields on the form. <br>
 4. Click on the date field, does a date selector appear?
 Once the date is chosen does the correct date appear in the field? <br>
 5. Click the Match Type field, do 4 options appear?
 Once selected does the correct option appear in that field? <br>
 6. Once all fields are populated, click the submit report button.
-Dores a flashed message appear saying report added succesfully? <br>
+Does a flashed message appear saying report added succesfully? <br>
 7. Have you been redirected to the My reports page?
 Check to see if the report is added to the bottom of the reports section. <br>

 **All tests performed and no errors found.**